JuanesFosch/JuanesFosch/README.md

   - Management system in two versiones: one with Django and another with PySimpleGUI + MySql. [(App_Odonto)](https://github.com/JuanesFosch/App-Odonto)
   - Web query GUI with PySimpleGui. [(App_DACC)](https://github.com/JuanesFosch/App-DACC)

-#### I have previous knowledge un Python, I did a diploma on Business Analytics where I learned the bases of data analysis, using Pandas, Numpy and Matplotlib libraries.
+#### I have previous knowledge in Python, I did a diploma on Business Analytics where I learned the bases of data analysis, using Pandas, Numpy and Matplotlib libraries.

 #### Also, I have 2 years experience as a Business Intelligence consultant, so I have knowledge in data analysis with Power BI and SQL.